sbadillo/disaster-response/README.md

 The model is trained using figure-8's disaster response data.
 The estimator uses gradient boosting and an implementation of grid search to find the best parameters.

--sergio

-### Instructions:
+- sergio

+## Requirements:

-You might need to install packages from the requirements file :
+1. This script uses Xgboost, so you might need to install packages from the requirements file.

 ```console
 $ pip install -r requirements.txt
 ```

+## Instructions

 1. Run the following commands in the project's root directory to set up your database and model.